SCOTUSblog: Criticism

 SCOTUSblog has received some criticism for potential conflicts of interest concerning Goldstein, his litigation practice, and the blog's coverage of court matters.
 In 2010, journalist Glenn Greenwald in Salon wrote that the blog's favorable coverage of justices, particularly their confirmation processes, and ongoing cases was a way for Goldstein to curry favor with them for when he would argue before the court.
 Regarding the confirmation of Justice Elena Kagan, Greenwald described Goldstein as "heaping obsequious praise on every nominee to the Court, while attacking and mocking all of the nominee's critics as ideological extremists, so that when the nominee arrives on the Court and Goldstein appears before them, the new Justice is looking at his or her leading public champion".
 After Bloomberg began sponsoring the blog, Goldstein stated that "[SCOTUSblog] adopted a series of firewalls, to make sure that the firm and the blog were separate actually and optically" ensuring that no member of Goldstein & Howe could "write about any case in which the firm is involved".

 Awards

 In 2010, SCOTUSblog was the recipient of the ABA's Silver Gavel award.
 It is the only blog to receive the award.
 In 2013, SCOTUSblog received the Peabody Award for excellence in electronic media.
 It is the first blog to ever receive the Peabody.
-It also won the 2012 Society of Professional Journalists (Sigma Delta Chi) prize for deadline reporting by an independent (non-affiliated) source for its coverage of the announcement of the Supreme Court's Affordable Care Act decision.
+It also won the 2012 Society of Professional Journalists (Sigma Delta Chi) prize for deadline reporting by an independent source for its coverage of the announcement of the Supreme Court's Affordable Care Act decision.